Mount Kenya National Park

 » Natural Springs

-One lodge, seven climber huts and three self-help Banda sites are available inside the Park.
-Three lodges and a self-help Banda site can be availed just outside the Park.
+One lodge and seven climber huts are available inside the Park.
+Other three lodges and a self-help Banda site can be availed just outside the Park.

 How to Reach: